sindakam94/Loan-Portfolio-Performance-and-Credit-Risk-Analysis/README.md

 This project demonstrates how data analytics can uncover hidden operational and financial risks within a growing loan portfolio, enabling better risk management, improved lending decisions, and more sustainable financial performance

 # Further Steps
-Build a predictive model to identify high-risk borrowers before loan approval.
+-Build a predictive model to identify high-risk borrowers before loan approval.
-Improve loan recovery and collection strategies to reduce financial losses.
+-Improve loan recovery and collection strategies to reduce financial losses.
-Develop a more advanced credit scoring system using additional borrower risk factors.
+-Develop a more advanced credit scoring system using additional borrower risk factors.